osardena/miniproject1-003-os/Section 1 - Linux and Vi Commands.md

 The `history` command is used to display the last 500 commands invoked in your account.
 To use it, simply type `history` on your command line.
 * You can invoke any of the commands shown in the history by typing the ‘!’ followed by the command number
 * The command `history –c` clears the history buffer

+## Vi and Usage

+Vi is a text editor that can be used to edit plain texts and programs.

+### Creating and/or editing a file using Vi
+To create or edit a file using Vi, simply type ```vi filename``` where **filename** is the name of the file you want to create or edit.
+If a file with that name does not exist, vi will create one in your current working directory.
+If a file with that name does exist, vi will allow you to edit that.